You asked, we answered: Carrying losses forward from educational expenses

 Professional education is not cheap and the answer to this question could mean paying a very different amount at tax time.
 There are two parts to your question, so we’ll break it down, answer each part separately, and then in conclusion we’ll bring both parts back together.

 The first issue we’ll address is what educational expenses are tax deductible or ellipse for a tax credit.
 Then we will learn about how you can carry forward a loss (To “carry forward” is the tax-speak way of saying you will be rolling expenses forward from one year to the next.)
 Once we have a good answer to both questions, we can give you a complete answer to the original question about those real estate courses in 2018.

 The first thing we need to ask is whether this training is for helping you in your current line of work or if you are learning a new trade or business.
 If you are trying to start a new career—for example, studying for and taking the exam for your real estate license—then these expenses would not be tax deductible.
-On the other hand, if you are already practicing as a real estate agent and you were to take courses to improve your skills, then those costs would be tax deductible.
+On the other hand, if you are already practicing as a real estate agent or blog writer and you were to take courses to improve your skills, then those costs would be tax deductible.

 While learning skills for a new line of work won’t qualify as a deduction against your 1099 income, if you took courses at a college or university, you may qualify for a tax credit known as the Lifetime Learning Credit.
 We will look at that next.